KiraResari/ceal-chronicler-f/Protocol.md

 - [ ] Allows complete deletion of existing characters (with warning)
 - [x] The character screen has a back button, which returns back to the main view
 - [ ] Characters can be assigned to locations
+  - [ ] Basic functionality
+  - [ ] If a character is not presently assigned to a location, it should be displayed as "unknown"
+  - [ ] Characters can't be assigned to locations that do not presently exist
+  - [ ] If a location that a character is assigned to becomes unavailable later, the location should be displayed as "unknown" from that point onwards

 - [ ] Characters can be unassigned from locations

 ### Locations

 - [x] have a name
 - [x] have a first appearance
+  - [ ] if one or more characters are assigned to a location, the first appearance can't be after a character is assigned to it

 - [x] have a last appearance
+  - [ ] if one or more characters are assigned to a location, the first appearance can't be before all characters are unassigned from it

 - [x] can be added
 - [ ] can be connected to other locations
   - [ ] adjacent locations